Films 1974 - 1982

 One of Joe’s favorite films to make while in Europe, this is precisely the kind of project he wanted to do post-Warhol/Morrissey: a violent action film incorporating guns, motorcycles, drugs and a ravishing leading lady.
 Joe stars as a young criminal climbing the ladder to gangsterhood and getting revenge on those who kicked his ass before he had power.
 Co-stars the lovely Stefania Cassini (Joe’s girlfriend at the time).
 AKA The Climber and Ambition.

 Dir.
 Louis Malle

 The first of Joe’s encounters with important directors while in Europe, this coarse fable purports to be an Alice-in-Wonderland-battle-of-the-sexes-coming-of-age fairy tale literally dreamt up by its director.
 Joe plays Brother, a mute who can sing (dubbed).
 He apparently has a gaggle of children by his beautiful Sister (Alexandra Stewart).
 A giant hog, a milk-thirsty pig, a piano-tinkling kitty, a talking rat, an obnoxious old woman sputtering in her own language, a bargain-basement prophesying unicorn, and a chicken pecking away at a dead soldier’s tit are all part of the fun.
 Now on DVD through the Criterion Collection.

 Dir.
 Vittorio Salerno

-Joe and his three wild friends go on a violent spree throughout Rome.
-Available on video as Savage Three from a specialty vendor.
+Joe and his three wild friends go on a violent spree throughout Rome in this compelling indictment of white collar sociopaths.
+AKA Savage Three.
 For more on this title, see the Joe Italia entry of the Joe-Pourri archive pages.